Menopause Type 5: In Transition

 This week is all about our Type 5s, or as we like to call them, our “Women of Mystery”!

 Different factors can make it difficult to pinpoint where you are in your menopause journey.
 Perhaps you take hormonal birth control pills or have a hormonal IUD.
 Or you’ve had a hysterectomy that removed your uterus but left one or both ovaries (meaning you’ll go through a menopause hormonally but you’ll have no bleeding signals).
-An ablation to stop heavy flow or medications for certain hormonal cancers can also confuse the picture.
+An ablation to stop heavy period flows or medications for certain hormonal cancers can also confuse the picture.

 What is Type 5?